Last Updated: April 22, 2012

 These tax planner spreadsheets were developed on a Windows compatible system and have not been tested on Macintosh systems and therefore are not officially supported for MacOS.
 However, users have reported that the spreadsheets function without error on Macintosh systems using Excel 5.0 for Macintosh or later.
 Microsoft states that there should be no problem in using these tax planner spreadsheets on MacOS systems.
 You are therefore encouraged to try using these spreadsheets on MacOS using Excel 5.0 or later at your own risk.

+This method also works for Windows.
 You will download a single TAXPLAN.ZIP file that you will need to unzip on your computer to extract the desired spreadsheets.
-In order to unzip, you will need access to an UNZIP utility on your MacOS system such as ZipIt.
-This zip file method also works fine for the Windows platform.
+In order to unzip, simply double click on the downloaded zip file to extract the desired spreadsheet file(s).

-TAXPLAN.ZIP for tax year 2012 (313KB, last updated 4/22/2012)
+TAXPLAN.ZIP for tax year 2012 (315KB, last updated 1/12/2013)

 TAXPLAN.ZIP for tax year 2011 (308KB, last updated 10/26/2011)